Daylily-Informatics/UltraQC/docs/source/docs/installation/installation_docker.rst

    }
    ]

-Running MegaQC with a local Postgres database
+Running UltraQC with a local Postgres database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To access a Postgres database running on a localhost you need to use the host's networking.
 For more information, read https://docs.docker.com/network/host/ .

-An example command to run MegaQC with a Postgres database which is accessible on ``localhost:5432``, looks as follows:
+An example command to run UltraQC with a Postgres database which is accessible on ``localhost:5432``, looks as follows:

 .. code:: bash

-   docker run --network="host" -p 5432 multiqc/megaqc
+   docker run --network="host" -p 5432 multiqc/ultraqc

 Note that by default ``localhost=127.0.0.1``.

 .. _docker_compose_stack:

-The MegaQC Docker Compose stack
+The UltraQC Docker Compose stack
 ------------------------------------

-Since a fully working and performant MegaQC instance depends on a SQL database and a reverse proxy, MegaQC offers a docker-compose stack, which sets up three containers for a zero configuration setup.
+Since a fully working and performant UltraQC instance depends on a SQL database and a reverse proxy, UltraQC offers a docker-compose stack, which sets up three containers for a zero configuration setup.

 Overview
 ~~~~~~~~~~~

 The `docker-compose`_ configuration can be accessed in the `deployment folder`_.
-The docker-compose configuration provides the :ref:`megaqc_docker_container`,
+The docker-compose configuration provides the :ref:`ultraqc_docker_container`,
 a `postgres container <https://hub.docker.com/_/postgres>`_ for the SQL database
 and a `nginx container <https://hub.docker.com/_/nginx>`_ for the reverse proxy setup.